stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 carefully set down the New York name and address which Ward gave them as a basis for a search which came to nothing.
 It is only fair to add that the specimens were quickly and quietly restored to their proper places, and that the general public will never know of their blasphemous disturbance.

 On February 9, 1928, Dr. Willett received a letter from Charles Ward which he considers of extraordinary importance, and about which he has frequently quarrelled with Dr. Lyman.
 Lyman believes that this note contains positive proof of a well-developed case of dementia praecox, but Willett on the other hand regards it as the last perfectly sane utterance of the hapless youth.
 He calls especial attention to the normal character of the penmanship; which though shewing traces of shattered nerves, is nevertheless distinctly Ward's own.
 The text in full is as follows:

+{aside}
-   "100 Prospect St.
+100 Prospect St.
 Providence, R.I.,
 February 8, 1928.

- "Dear Dr. Willett:--
+Dear Dr. Willett:--

-  "I feel that at last the time has come for me to make the disclosures which I have so long promised you, and for which you have pressed me so often.
+I feel that at last the time has come for me to make the disclosures which I have so long promised you, and for which you have pressed me so often.
 The patience you have shewn in waiting, and the confidence you have shewn in my mind and integrity, are things I shall never cease to appreciate.

-  "And now that I am ready to speak, I must own with humiliation that no triumph such as I dreamed of can ever be mine.
+And now that I am ready to speak, I must own with humiliation that no triumph such as I dreamed of can ever be mine.
 Instead of triumph I have found terror, and my talk with you will not be a boast of victory but a plea for help and advice in saving both myself and the world from a horror beyond all human conception or calculation.
 You recall what those Fenner